Sunil-Pradhan/npm-cheatsheet/README.md

 The answer is it depends: It depends on the kind of application you are developing.

 If you build just a standalone application for the browser you should add all packages as development dependencies.
+Because Browser does not understand dependencies or dev-dependencies.

 But if you build a public package and other packages depend on your package and if you will use some functions from external packages in your compiled code then you will need to add those external packages as dependencies.